-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

 To find the tracking code, navigate to Admin > Property View > Tracking Info > Tracking Code.

-Checking for Tag Implementation
+Checking For Tag Implementation

-The easiest way to check if tags have been implemented properly is to download the “Tag Assistant” extension in a Chrome browser.
+The easiest way to check if tags have been implemented properly is to download the “Tag Assistant for Conversions” beta extension in a Chrome browser.

 Navigate to your website and run the Tag Assistant.
 If implemented correctly, the results should look similar to this.